JuliaWeb/WebSockets.jl/README.md

 This is a server-side implementation of the WebSockets protocol in Julia.
 If you want to write a web app in Julia that uses WebSockets, you'll need this package.

-This package works with [HttpServer.jl](https://github.com/JuliaWeb/HttpServer.jl), which is what you to set up a server that accepts HTTP(S) connections.
+This package works with [HttpServer.jl](https://github.com/JuliaWeb/HttpServer.jl), which is what you use to set up a server that accepts HTTP(S) connections.

 As a first example, we can create a WebSockets echo server: